-Cusco & Urubamba (Sacred) Valley: At about 11,000 feet, Cusco basks in the bright, cool high-altitude sunlight.
-It was the capital of the Inca Empire from the 11th century until 1532, when it was conquered by the Spanish.
-It is masterfully laid out, brimming with Incan and Spanish treasures, cobblestone streets, lovely plazas and small shops offering everything from upscale clothing to traditional crafts.
-It has fine hotels and excellent restaurants.
+Cusco & Urubamba (Sacred) Valley: At about 3,353 meters/11,000 feet, Cusco basks in the bright, cool high-altitude sunlight.
+It is brimming with Incan and Spanish treasures, cobblestone streets, lovely plazas and small shops offering everything from upscale clothing to traditional crafts.
+It has fine hotels and restaurants.
 Urubamba Valley is home to outstanding archaeological remains.
 It was one of the Incan empire’s primary points for producing maize.
-Many descendants of the Incas carry on the cultural traditions of their ancestors.
-The popular Pisaq Indian Market is open daily, but the best day to visit is on Sunday when locals go to the market after church.
-The village of Chinchero is home to local artists skilled at back-strap weaving, a technique handed down through generations.
-Some designs date back 2,000 years.
-Willoq is another small Andean community, where guests learn about the life of the village and see the textile designs produced by the women and girls.
+Many descendants of the Inca carry on the traditions of their ancestors.
+Pisaq Indian Market is open daily, but the best day to visit is Sunday when locals go to market.
+The village of Chinchero is home to artists skilled at back-strap weaving, a technique handed down through generations.
+Some designs date back two millennia.
+Willoq is an Andean community also known for unique textile designs produced by women and girls.
 Ollantaytambo has Incan fortress ruins.
 The Moray Incan terraces were perhaps an agricultural experiment station.

 Machu Picchu: The 15th-century Lost City of the Incas is more than just a place to visit.
-At a breathtaking 8,000 or so feet, these stone ruins are as much about an experience as about a destination.
+These stone ruins are as much about an experience as about a destination.
 Machu Picchu stands at an altitude of 2,430 meters/7,972 feet in an extraordinarily beautiful setting.
 It was an amazing urban creation with its giant walls, terraces and ramps, which seems as if they have been cut naturally in the continuous rock escarpments.
 For many, it is an extraordinary, spiritual experience; and for everyone, it is dazzling and dramatic.
-It was built around 1460 A.D, but abandoned as an official site for the Inca rulers a hundred years later during the Spanish conquest of the Inca Empire.
-It is classical Inca style with polished dry-stone walls.
-Mysteries still linger such as how the Incas moved the large rocks they used to construct the city.
+It was built around 1460 AD, but abandoned as an official site for the Inca rulers 100 years later during the Spanish conquest of the Inca Empire.
+It is classic Inca style with polished dry-stone walls.
+Mysteries still linger such as how the Inca moved the large rocks they used to construct the city.
 Each stone block was carefully carved to fit with the other stones without cement or mortar.
-Machu Picchu is simply mesmerizing.
+Machu Picchu is quite simply mesmerizing.

-Nazca Lines & Paracas: A UNESCO World Heritage Site, the fascinating Nazca Lines are mysterious drawings in the desert that are some 2,000 years old.
+Nazca Lines & Paracas: A UNESCO World Heritage Site, the fascinating Nazca Lines are enigmatic figures in the desert that are 2,000 years old.
 Many questions remain as to their origins and purpose.
-The pattern of lines is put into perspective from the air, when they transform into monkey, spider, bird, fish and reptile, ranging in size up to 1,000 feet.
+The patterns of lines are put into perspective from the air, when they transform into monkey, spider, bird, fish and reptile, ranging in size up to 305 meters/1,000 feet.
 Scenic flights from Ica (weather permitting) fly above these ancient earth drawings.
-The resort town of Paracas, nearby, is where desert and ocean come together.
-The Paracas culture was an important Andean society that existed in Peru between approximately 750 B.C. and 100 A.D.
+The resort town of Paracas, nearby, is where the desert and the sea come together.
+The Paracas culture was an important Andean society between approximately 750 BC and 100 AD.
 It was known for the high quality of its textiles and weavings.
-The town’s beaches are rimmed by cliffs that are home to millions of birds, both resident and migratory species.
-From here, boats take travelers out to see the Islas Ballestas, where the wildlife has been likened to the Galapagos.
-Unlike Galapagos, however, no boats may land on these islands to avoid disturbing the wildlife of sea lion colonies, Humboldt penguins and huge colonies of seabirds.
+Cliffs that are home to millions of birds rim the town’s beaches.
+Boats cruise out to see the Islas Ballestas, where the wildlife has been likened to the Galapagos.
+No boats land on these islands to protect the colonies of sea lion, Humboldt penguin and seabirds.